HendrikReh/llm-guard/PLAN.md

 3. Add sub-tasks or notes when scope changes
 4. Reference related documentation ([`PRD.md`](./PRD.md), [`AGENTS.md`](./AGENTS.md)) for details
 5. Mark AI collaboration points to track human-AI workflow patterns

+---

+### Next Steps (Quick Reference)

+1. ⚒️ Advance Phase 7 by introducing coverage/CI automation and exploring property-based fuzz tests.
+2. 📘 Expand Phase 8 documentation (usage guide landing in `docs/USAGE.md` can seed the README refresh).
+3. 🧪 Finalise Phase 9 with refreshed CLI tests demonstrating the rig-backed providers.

+Keep this list in sync with the checkboxes above as you iterate.